DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-12-02-updating-the-files-we-send-to-providers-to-assure-claims.md

 - the total claim hours

-For each individual mentor, rather than total claim, providers could input information into the two columns:
+For each mentor, rather than the overall claim, providers could input information into the two columns:

 - claim assured (providers to indicate yes/true or no/false)
 - claim not assured reason (providers to indicate a reason if they had marked the claim as not assured)